You have tried confiscating it, hiding it, and setting timers. Every single approach ends in a meltdown. Here is why -- and what to do instead.

 Cold turkey causes a nervous system crash.
 You are not removing a distraction.
 You are pulling away the one thing that was keeping them stable.
 The meltdown that follows is not a choice — it is what happens when a regulated nervous system suddenly has nothing to regulate with.

 Timer warnings assume intact time perception.
 Many autistic children experience time differently.
 “Five minutes” does not exist as a felt concept.
 The timer goes off and it feels like an ambush, not a prepared transition.
-The warning you thought was kind actually increases anxiety.
+Warnings feel kind — but for many autistic children, they actually increase anxiety.

 Reward charts rely on abstract thinking.
 “If you have no screen time after school, you get a star.”
 The star is an abstract future reward.
 The iPad is a present, concrete regulation tool.
 For a child whose brain is wired to prioritise the immediate and concrete, the chart never stood a chance.

 Outdoor play is not a replacement — it is the opposite.
 The park is unpredictable.
 The light is uncontrollable.
 Other children are there.
 Social demands are constant.
 For many autistic children, time outdoors actually increases dysregulation — which increases the need for the iPad when they get home.
-You have not solved the problem.
-You have made it worse.
+The problem hasn’t gone away.
+In some cases, it gets worse.

 Punishment adds shame.
 Your child already knows that their relationship with the iPad is different from other children’s.
 Punishing them for needing it does not reduce the need.
 It adds a layer of shame on top of an already overwhelmed nervous system.
 That shame does not motivate change.
 It drives the behaviour underground.